neogeek83/CarMonitor/README.md

 	* A4 - Air Sensor (Yellow) (10.02k)
 	* A5 - Water Sensor (10k)
 	* D2 - hall effect sensor

+###TODO
+  * Troubleshoot wiring harness pins 7/8 - why does connecting freeze app?
+	* Tried swapping with A1, A2, A4, same effect
+  * Recalibrate/troubleshoot AIT (pin 1 and 2) and calibrate water sensor
+  * Wire up breadboard to wiring harness
   * wire in hall effect sensor to car
   * pretty up arduino code
   * take pictures of setup and add to this readme